 With the VoodooBuddy doll, you can finally stop wondering if your pin-pricks-in-effigy are all for naught.
 Just fire up the VoodooBuddy website, plug in your boss's (or ex, mother-in-law, etc.) contact info, grab the doll and poke away.
 Pricking certain places on the doll curses your target, who is notified of their… »

 Remember that scene in Aliens with Bishop and the knife?
 ITP student Aram Chang made a nerve-racking game out of it.
 In Simon Stabs, you and your opponent take turns sticking a "knife" between your fingers, making a pattern that must be mimicked by the other guy, who then adds to it.
 You only have a few seconds to… »

 We caught a quick glimpse of the Soft Pneumatic Exoskeleton before, but here inventor Che-Wei Wang demonstrates it on himself, explaining how the system gives added power to limbs at key moments.
 He can power it with a mini scuba tank or one of those CO2 cartridge for pellet guns, but the usage is limited by the… »

 The Wii-volution is in full effect at NYU's Interactive Telecommunications Program—a perfect example is this physical virtual foosball game called Ukikit.
 You Velcro a pink strap to your foot, and an iSight camera tracks its movement while a sonar sensor tracks your proximity.
 The data translates into swivel kicks and… »

 Today, when we visited NYU's Interactive Telecommunications Program spring 2008 show, we were immediately drawn to "Moving Parts," a crazy pinball game that's the brainchild and thesis of physical-interaction designer Daniel Soltis.
-It's made of real wood, with wooden buttons and plungers, but the board itself is empty,… »
+It's made of real wood, with wooden buttons and plungers, but the board itself is… »